Amarabright/Inventory-Management-Analysis/README.md

 ---

 ## Introduction:
-This is an Inventory Management analysis done with SQL and PowerBi, I analyzed Inventory data, production data and Sales data from the Adventure Works 2019 database.
+This is an Inventory Management analysis done with SQL and PowerBI, I analyzed Inventory data, production data and Sales data from the AdventureWorks 2019 database.
 It is a fictitious company named "FitCapacity" and it is intended to solve some problems.

 **_Disclaimer_** This is not a real company as we know that adventure works database is compiled by Microsoft for learning purposes.